-Chock full of charming, colorful villages and stupendous views, the Amalfi Coast is one of Italy’s most irresistible destinations.
-It’s also an unmissable stop on a tour of Southern Italy.
-But with so many attractive options, it can be tough to decide exactly where to stay in the Amalfi Coast.
+Chock-full of charming, colorful villages and stupendous views, the Amalfi Coast is one of Italy’s most irresistible destinations.
+It's also an unmissable stop on a tour of Southern Italy.
+But with so many attractive options, it can be tough to decide exactly where to stay on the Amalfi Coast.
+Fortunately, we’re here to break down the pros and cons of each so you can decide which town fits your holiday preferences and budget.

 Where is the Amalfi Coast?

-The Amalfi Coast lies on the western coast of southern Italy (think the “shin” of Italy’s “boot”) on the southern shores of the Sorrentine Peninsula.
-This 11,231 hectare spur of land juts out into the Tyrrhenian Sea, dividing the Gulf of Naples and the Gulf of Salerno.
+The Amalfi Coast lies on the western coast of southern Italy (think the "shin" of Italy's "boot") on the southern shores of the Sorrentine Peninsula.
+This 11,231-hectare spur of land juts out into the Tyrrhenian Sea, dividing the Gulf of Naples and the Gulf of Salerno.
 In the Province of Salerno, just south of Naples, Mt.
-Vesuvius, and the remains of Pompeii, the Mediterranean climate here provides warm summers and mild winters.
+Vesuvius, and the remains of Pompeii, the Mediterranean climate provides warm summers and mild winters.
 Positano, Praiano, Amalfi, and Ravello are the most popular towns on the Amalfi Coast, with Sorrento being a prime choice nearby.

 Things to consider